AI Use Cases/Software

 Sales rep adoption determines whether lead quality gains actually reach pipeline

 Language-matched leads with pre-personalized assets load into Salesforce records automatically, but if reps don't trust or use the AI-generated assets, they revert to manual customization and the non-selling time savings evaporate.
-The 300+ hours of recovered rep time over 12 months assumes reps are actually pulling from the pre-loaded assets.
+The recovered rep time only shows up if reps are actually pulling from the pre-loaded assets.
 Sales enablement alignment and rep training on the new Salesforce workflow is a hard prerequisite, not an afterthought.

 Frequently Asked Questions